lee0c/lee0c.github.io/_posts/2026/2026-01-07-intro-to-git.md

 #### SSH keys and the remote

 when we [added a remote](#git-remote), we used the HTTPS URL.
-Let's update to using the SSH URL - just as with the HTTPS URL, you can find this on the main project page under the `Code` dropdown.
+Let's update to using the SSH URL - you can find this on the main project page under the dropdown button that reads `Code`.

 ```sh
 git remote set-url codeberg <new-url>